COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Head lice are tiny insects that live close to the scalp where they lay and attach their eggs.

-Every year, millions of children get head lice.
+Head lice is common in children.
 They are common because they can spread anytime a child's head comes into contact with another child's head or hair.
 For example, lice can spread at school or day care, on a playground, during sports, or at slumber parties.

 Lice can live a month on the head.
 But they can only survive 1 to 2 days without the warmth of a person's head.
 And they can't hop or jump.